roblox-ts/eslint-plugin-roblox-ts/src/rules/no-for-in/documentation.md

-# Disallows iterating with a for-in loop
+# Disallow iterating with a for-in loop

 🔧 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).